browserpass/browserpass-native/README.md

 #### Install on Windows through WSL

 If you want to use WSL instead
-1) Follow the [installation](#installation) steps for the WSL distrobution you are using.
-There is no need to configure the browswer as your browser does not run in WSL.
+1) Follow the [installation](#installation) steps for the WSL distribution you are using.
+There is no need to configure the browser as your browser does not run in WSL.
 2) Follow the then [installation](#install-on-windows) steps for installing on Windows.
 3) Create `C:\Program Files\Browserpass\browserpass-wsl.bat` with the following contents:
 ```